INTERACT-tud-amr/dinova/dinova_description/README.md

 > To distinguish between these urdf files, use the `dingo_real_urdf` argument.
 Its default value is `True`.

 ## Visualizing a robot model in RViz and `joint_state_gui_publisher`:
+The visualization launch files are `ONLY` for testing purposes.
+Do not use them with real robots or gazebo !!!

 To launch the visualization with `dinova`:
 ``` bash
    roslaunch dinova_description visualize_dinova.launch dingo_real_urdf:=false